mactul/powermake/README.md

 ## Advantages of PowerMake

+- Very easy to read makefiles
+  - If you are tired of huge GNU Makefiles, makefile.am or CMakeLists.txt that are impossible to read, you will love PowerMake
+  - You makefile will just be a small python script that can be read from top to bottom, even for someone that have never used PowerMake.

 - Cross-Platform:
   - PowerMake can detect the compiler installed on your machine and give you an abstraction of the compiler syntax.
     - This currently works well with GCC/G++/Clang/Clang++/Clang-CL/MSVC/NASM, but other compilers will be added.